Amazon is having a massive sale this weekend — here are the highlights, starting at just $10

 Headphones and earbuds

-If you’ve been waiting for a sale on the rarely discounted Apple AirPods Pro, wait no more!
-They’re $180 at Amazon — their lowest price of the year.
-Grab a pair and you'll be in good company: over 202,000 reviewers gave them a flawless five-star rating.
+Listen up!
+You can catch a price break on the coveted Apple AirPods Pro!
+They’re on sale for $197 at Amazon.
+Grab a pair and you'll be in good company: nearly 205,000 reviewers gave them a flawless five-star rating.
 That's over a million stars!

-Unlike previous AirPod iterations, these Pros are customizable — a special “Ear Tip Fit Test” helps you determine which size is best for your unique ear shape.

 Check out more headphone and earbud deals below: